Private Equity Investment

 - New Direction IRA is required to report the fair market value of the account to the IRS each year.
 It is your responsibility to supply this information at the end of each year.

 It is the IRA holder's role to perform due diligence.
-New Direction IRA can service an equity purchase with any company/entity the IRA holder chooses.
+New Direction IRA can service a private equity investment purchase with any company/entity the IRA holder chooses.
 The IRA holder researches potential companies/entities and decides when they feel comfortable making the investment.

-When deciding on a company/entity to invest in, the IRA holder might consider factors like competition analysis, past performance, background check of the company and/or principals, markets, and more.
-Many investors choose to consult a lawyer or financial professional before making an investment in private equity.
+• When considering investing in private companies or investing in private equity, the IRA holder might consider factors like competition analysis, past performance, background check of the company and/or principals, markets, and more.
+Many investors choose to consult a lawyer or financial professional before making a private equity investment.

-Step by Step Guide to Acquire Private equity
+Step by Step Guide to Private Equity Investments

 Step 1 – Open and Fund your IRA – It takes New Direction IRA two business days to open your account once your application is in the office.
 Then you will fund the account with a rollover, transfer, and/or contribution.
 This may take several weeks, so plan for that in your timetable.